 - Who do you need to spend more time with, and who do you need to spend less time with?

 I have committed to sharing my strategies and knowledge about discipline this month.
-I have created an awesome little video with tips and ideas, and I will blog about a personal experience that inspired the topic, so be sure to check them out.
+I will blog about a personal experience that inspired the topic, so be sure to check it out.
 Personally, I know that my most important discipline is my spirituality, and then second is my health.
 Family is next.
 Why?
 Because I have to take care of myself to be a good leader and influence for others.
 Make sure you’re taking care of the machine with a good balance.
 The machine is YOU.
-Your body, mind, and spirit need to be nurtured, fed, rested and rewarded.
+Your body, mind and spirit need to be nurtured, fed, rested and rewarded.
 Only when you’re well balanced can you have the power of full engagement to empower your actions.